kubevela/kubevela/docs/en/kube/component.md

         - "spec.template.spec.containers[0].image"
 ```

-Just like using CUE as schematic module, we also have some rules and contracts
-to use raw k8s resource as schematic module.
-`.spec.schematic.kube` contains template of the raw k8s resource and
+In detail, the `.spec.schematic.kube` contains template of a workload resource and
 configurable parameters.

-- `.spec.schematic.kube.template` is the raw k8s resource in YAML format just like
+- `.spec.schematic.kube.template` is the raw template in YAML format.
-we usually defined in a YAML file.

 - `.spec.schematic.kube.parameters` contains a set of configurable parameters.
-`name`, `type`, and `fieldPaths` are required fields.
-`description` and `required` are optional fields.
+The `name`, `type`, and `fieldPaths` are required fields, `description` and `required` are optional fields.
   - The parameter `name` must be unique in a `ComponentDefinition`.

-  - `type` indicates the data type of value set to the field in a workload.
-This is a required field which will help Vela to generate a OpenAPI JSON schema
-for the parameters automatically.
-Currently, only basic data types are allowed, including `string`, `number`, and
-`boolean`, while `array` and `object` are not.
+  - `type` indicates the data type of value set to the field.
+This is a required field which will help KubeVela to generate a OpenAPI JSON schema for the parameters automatically.
+In raw template, only basic data types are allowed, including `string`, `number`, and `boolean`, while `array` and `object` are not.

-  - `fieldPaths` in the parameter specifies an array of fields within this workload
-that will be overwritten by the value of this parameter.
+  - `fieldPaths` in the parameter specifies an array of fields within the template that will be overwritten by the value of this parameter.
-All fields must be of the same type.
 Fields are specified as JSON field paths without a leading dot, for example
 `spec.replicas`, `spec.containers[0].image`.

-## Create an Application using Kube schematic ComponentDefinition
+## Declare an `Application`

 Here is an example `Application`.